 In this guide, I’ll walk you through the process of restoring files or folders from a Windows 10 backup.
 The guide refers specifically to the built-in Windows back up facility.

-To create a Windows backup click How to Backup Your Computer
+To create a Windows backup click How To Create A Windows System Image Backup.

 How To Restore Files/Folders From Backup.

 So let me give you a scenario, I’ve lost some files.
 My computer works fine, so I don’t want to do a full system restore.
 I just need to get a couple of files and a folder back.

 They seem to have disappeared from my computer, but I know they were there when I made my last backup.

 So let’s get them back.
 Make sure your backup drive is connected to your PC.